Zlonkevich/petstore/README.md

 No additional parameters required.

 **Note:**
-Two test will fail because of the server side problems (see test comments)
+Two tests will fail because of the server side problems (see test comments)